Medical Marijuana Accessibility: Where is it?

+Medical marijuana is commonly prescribed for pain management.
 When you depend on medical marijuana and you have mobility issues, what happens?
 You have to figure out how to grind, load into your favorite smoking or vaping device, and get it to your mouth.

 Not easy, right?